Australia and the Indonesian occupation of East Timor: Keating government 1991–96

-Howard Government and withdrawal of occupation forces 1998–2000
+Howard government and withdrawal of occupation forces 1996–2000

-After winning power in 1996, the Howard Government initially continued on the path of the previous Australian governments, and continued to support Indonesia's annexation of East Timor.
-However, following the fall of Indonesian President Suharto the Howard Government government policy on East Timor shifted, and in 1998 Howard helped precipitate a proposal for a referendum on the question of independence for East Timor.
-In late 1998, the Howard Government drafted a letter to Indonesia setting out a change in Australian policy, suggesting that the East Timorese be given a chance to vote on independence within a decade.
+After winning power in 1996, the Howard government initially continued on the path of the previous Australian governments, and continued to support Indonesia's annexation of East Timor.
+However, following the fall of Indonesian President Suharto the Howard government policy on East Timor shifted, and in 1998 Howard helped precipitate a proposal for a referendum on the question of independence for East Timor.
+In late 1998, the Howard government drafted a letter to Indonesia setting out a change in Australian policy, suggesting that the East Timorese be given a chance to vote on independence within a decade.
 The letter upset Indonesian President B. J. Habibie, who saw it as implying Indonesia was a "colonial power" and he decided to announce a snap referendum.
 There was also a view within Indonesia, that unless the issues of independence were dealt with in East Timor, Indonesia might spend 10 years investing money and time in the province, only to have the province break off.
 A UN-sponsored referendum held in 1999 showed overwhelming approval for independence, but was followed by violent clashes and a security crisis, instigated by anti-independence militia.
 Australia then led the United Nations backed International Force for East Timor (INTERFET) to end the violence and order was restored.